Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Stochastic partial differential equations on the sphere

-This converges faster than any polynomial and, in particular, it can be bounded by $C\gk^{-\ga}$, implying that
+This converges faster than any polynomial, and in particular, it can be bounded by $C\gk^{-\ga}$, implying that

-This completes the proof. \end{proof} We remark that it is not necessary that the angular power spectrum $(A_\ell, \ell \in \N_0)$ of the $Q$-Wiener process decays with rate $\ell^{-\ga}$ for $\ga >2$ but that it is sufficient to assume that $\ga > 0$.

-In an implementation in MATLAB we verified the theoretical results of Lemma~\ref{lem:conv_stoch_heat}.
+This completes the proof. \end{pf} We remark that it is not necessary that the angular power spectrum $(A_\ell, \ell\in\N_0)$ of the $Q$-Wiener process decays with rate $\ell^{-\ga}$ for $\ga>2$, but that it is sufficient to assume that $\ga> 0$.
+In an implementation in MATLAB we verified the theoretical results of Lemma~\ref{lemconvstochheat}.
 We took as ``exact'' solution the approximate solution at time $T=1$ with $\gk=2^7$ (since for larger $\gk$ the elements of the angular power spectrum~$A_\ell$ and therefore the increments were so small that MATLAB failed to calculate the series expansion).
-We calculated the solution in one time step since we have shown in Lemma~\ref{lem:conv_stoch_heat} that the convergence rate is independent of the number of calculated time steps.
+We calculated the solution in one time step since we have shown in Lemma~\ref{lemconvstochheat} that the convergence rate is independent of the number of calculated time steps.
 Instead of the $L^2(\IS^2)$ error in space, we used the maximum over all grid points which is a stronger error.
-In Figure~\ref{fig:stoch_heat_L2error} the results and the theoretical convergence rates are shown for $\ga = 1,3,5$.
-One observes that the simulation results match the theoretical results from Lemma~\ref{lem:conv_stoch_heat}.
+In Figure~\ref{figstochheatL2error} the results and the theoretical convergence rates are shown for $\ga= 1,3,5$.
+One observes that the simulation results match the theoretical results from Lemma~\ref{lemconvstochheat}.

+Similarly to the proof of almost sure convergence of approximations of isotropic Gaussian random fields in Section~\ref{secapproxiGRF}, we need a $L^p$ convergence result for the approximation of the solution of the stochastic heat equation to show pathwise convergence.
+This is proven in the following by a combination of Theorem~\ref{thmiGRFLpconv} and Lemma~\ref{lemconvstochheat}.